gooch/sustainable_energy_without_the_hot_air/book.md

 by the 10 nuclear power stations!
 “Powering all UK homes” accounts for just 4% of UK emissions.

-Perhaps the worst offenders in the kingdom of codswallop are the peo-ple who really should know better – the media publishers who promotethe codswallop – for example, New Scientist with their article about the “water-powered car.” \*
+Perhaps the worst offenders in the kingdom of codswallop are the people who really should know better – the media publishers who promote the codswallop – for example, New Scientist with their article about the “water-powered car.”^[See this chapter’s notes (p19) for the awful details.
+(Every chapter has endnotes giving references, sources, and details of arguments.]

 In a climate where people don’t understand the numbers, newspapers, campaigners, companies, and politicians can get away with